gabdzo/backstage-microservice-template/docs/adrs/0002-postgresql-as-primary-database.md

+---
+parent: Architectural Decisions
+nav_order: 2
+---
-# 2. PostgreSQL as Primary Database
+# Use PostgreSQL as Primary Database

-* Status: accepted
-* Deciders: Platform Engineering Team, DevOps Team
-* Date: 2024-03-20
-* Technical Story: Need for a reliable database solution for Backstage

 ## Context and Problem Statement

 What database solution should we use for storing Backstage's catalog information, user data, plugin data, and search indices?
-We need a solution that provides reliability, performance, and good integration with Backstage.
+How can we ensure reliable performance and good integration with Backstage?

-## Decision Drivers

-* Data consistency requirements
-* Search capabilities
-* Integration with Backstage
-* Team expertise
-* Operational overhead
-* Scalability needs

 ## Considered Options